Double-coset zeta functions for groups acting on trees: Introduction

 \subsection{Polynomial double-coset growth}

 The first step towards the study of double-coset zeta functions is to determine under which conditions a triple $(G,H,K)$ has the double-coset property or polynomial double-coset growth.
-Here we only consider the case of $G$ acting on a locally finite tree and we choose $H,K$ among the stabilisers of vertices or edges of $T$ (written $H=G_{t_1}$ and $K=G_{t_2}$, for $t_1,t_2\in T$).
+Here we only consider the case of~$G$ acting on a locally finite tree and we choose~$H,K$ among the stabilisers of vertices or edges of~$T$ (written $H=G_{t_1}$ and $K=G_{t_2}$, for $t_1,t_2\in T=VT\sqcup ET$).
 In this setting, we provide the following characterisation.

-\begin{thmA}[ {cf.~Theorems~\ref{thm:convWLIT} and~\ref{thm:convP}}] Let $G$ be a group that acts on a locally finite tree $T$ with a finite quotient graph.
-Assume that the action $(G,T)$ is weakly locally $\infty$-transitive or (P)-closed.
-Then the following are equivalent, for all $t_1,t_2\in T$: \begin{itemize} \item[(i)] $(G, G_{t_1}, G_{t_2})$ has the double-coset property; \item[(ii)] $(G, G_{t_1}, G_{t_2})$ has polynomial double-coset growth; \item[(iii)] there is $k\geq 1$ such that, for every geodesic $\frp$ in~$T$ of length $l\geq 1$, the pointwise stabiliser of $\frp$ does not fix any geodesic in~$T$ of length $l+k$ extending $\frp$. \end{itemize} \end{thmA} Theorem~\hyperref[thmA]{A} implies that both the double-coset property and the polynomial double-coset growth are independent from the choice of $t_1$ and $t_2$.
+\begin{thmA}[ {cf.~Theorems~\ref{thm:convWLIT} and~\ref{thm:convP}}] Let $G$ be a group that acts on a locally finite tree~$T$ as in Convention~\ref{conv:intro} and with finite quotient graph.
+Assume that the action~$(G,T)$ is weakly locally $\infty$-transitive or (P)-closed.
+Then the following are equivalent, for all $t_1,t_2\in T$: \begin{itemize} \item[(i)] $(G, G_{t_1}, G_{t_2})$ has the double-coset property; \item[(ii)] $(G, G_{t_1}, G_{t_2})$ has polynomial double-coset growth; \item[(iii)] for every $e\in ET$, $G_e$ is not contained in any end stabiliser. \end{itemize} \end{thmA} By Theorem~\hyperref[thmA]{A}, both the double-coset property and the polynomial double-coset growth are independent of the choice of $t_1$ and $t_2$.
 A similar independence has been shown in~\cite[Proposition~6.2]{ccw:zeta}.

-It is worth mentioning that the chain of implications (iii)$\Rightarrow$(ii)$\Rightarrow$(i) is true even when dropping the hypothesis of weak local $\infty$-transitivity or (P)-closedness (cf.~Proposition~\ref{prop:conv*}).
+In Theorem~\hyperref[thmA]{A}, if $(G,T)$ is (P)-closed then~(iii) is equivalent to the condition that no end stabilisers are open or, equivalently, that no ends of~$T$ are \emph{locally invariant} (cf.~\cite[Definition~4.12, Proposition~4.23]{resm:lad}).

+A partial version of Theorem~\hyperref[thmA]{A} with more general hypotheses on the action holds and can be found in~Proposition~\ref{prop:conv*}.